-A student whose cumulative GPA falls below 3.0 or who receives a grade lower than a B- will be placed on academic probation by the Graduate School dean.
+A student whose cumulative GPA falls below 3.0 or who receives a grade lower than a B- will be placed on academic probation.
 MHMSS Students placed on probation must sign a contract with their PA with the terms for progressing successfully through the program explicitly detailed.
-In the semester following placement on probation, the student's course work GPA must be at least 3.0 in courses applicable to the degree, and all grades must be at or above a B, or the student will be suspended.
+In the semester following placement on probation, the student's coursework GPA must be at least 3.0 in courses applicable to the degree, and all grades must be at or above a B, or the student will be suspended.
 At the end of two semesters after being placed on probation, the student must raise his/her cumulative GPA to 3.0 or he/she will be suspended.
 A student may petition the CLAS graduate dean for an extension of the probationary period in extenuating circumstances.